|Previous College:||Texas A&M - Corpus Christi (2005)|

 Following her collegiate career, Pauly joined the National Pro Fastpitch Stratford Brakettes in 2006 and earned NPF Pitcher of the Year and NPF Most Valuable Pitcher honors.
 Following a runner-up finish in the league with the Brakettes, Pauly pitched for the 2007 NPF Champions, the Washington Glory.
 She earned All NPF Pitcher honors with a 13-6 record, while striking out 122 batters with a 1.35 ERA, to lead the team to the NPF championship title.
 In 2007 she trained with the USA National Team.

 In 2008, Pauly helped lead the Glory back to the NPF finals, while leading the league in ERA and striking out 112 batters.
 In 2010 she joined the NPF Tour that traveled to over 15 college campuses to compete and helped the USSSA Florida Pride (formerly known as the Washington Glory) to their first NPF championship series title.
 The 2012 season marked Pauly’s fourth season with the USSSA Florida Pride and in 2011 she helped the squad to a runner-up finish.
 In 2012, Pauly tallied an 8-2 record with the Pride while striking out 51 batters in 61.2 innings.
 She was named to the Combat All-NPF Team.
 In 2013, she garnered her third NPF title and second with the Pride while being named to the All-Pro Team for the sixth time in her career.
 She tallied 90 strikeouts in 88 innings and finished with a 9-5 record.
 Her nine wins tied for second with Chicago's Andi Williamson and her 90 strikeouts ranked third in the league.
 She also finished in seventh place with a 3.18 ERA.
-She joined the Pennsylvania Rebellion for the 2014 season.
+She joined the Pennsylvania Rebellion for the 2014 season and was named to the All-NPF Team.

 Pauly began her coaching career in 2006 at Spartanburg Methodist College in Spartanburg, S.C., as a pitching coach.
 In her two years, she helped guide the team to a fifth-place finish in the 2008 JUCO National Tournament.